ember-learn/guides-source/guides/release/components/defining-a-component.md

 <BlogPost/>
 ```

-These class instances hold the _state_ of your component.
-We'll talk more about
-state later on, but for now you can think of it as variables that are _internal_
-to your component.
-This is different from _arguments_, which are variables that
-are _external_ to your component, and something we'll talk about in the next
+Each class instance keeps track of your component's _state_.
+We'll talk more about state later on, but for now you can think of it as variables that are _internal_ to your component.
+This is different from _arguments_, which are variables that are _external_ to your component, and something we'll talk about in the next section.
-section.

-### Component Folder Structure
+## Component Folder Structure

-Ember looks up components automatically based on the folder structure of your
+Ember can automatically find components based on the folder structure of your
 app.

-It expects:
+By default, Ember expects the following folder structure:

-- Component templates to exist in `app/templates/components/`
+- Component classes exist in `app/components/`
-- Component classes to exist in `app/components/`
+- Component templates exist in `app/templates/components/`

 Ember looks for files that are the `kebab-case` version of your component name.
-So for instance, for a `<BlogPost/>` component, Ember would look for:
+For instance, if you use the `<BlogPost/>` component, Ember will look for:

+- `app/components/blog-post.js`
 - `app/templates/components/blog-post.hbs`

+Sub-folders are used to maintain **nested components**.

 - `app/components/blog-post.js`
+- `app/components/blog-post/comment.js`
+- `app/templates/components/blog-post.hbs`
+- `app/templates/components/blog-post/comment.hbs`

+Please check out the [Ember API](https://api.emberjs.com/ember/release/classes/Component) to learn more about nested components.

-#### Generating a Component
+### Creating a Component

-You can create these files automatically by generating a component using the
+You can use Ember CLI to easily create a component and maintain the folder structure:
-Ember CLI:

 ```bash
 ember generate component blog-post
 ```

-This will create a few different files:
+This will create the default files for backing class, template, and integration test:

 ```bash
 installing component